joomla/Manual/docs/general-concepts/forms-fields/standard-fields/sql.md

 with the task parameter set to "sqlfield.reload" which will cause the `SqlfieldController::reload()` function to be called.
 This function stores the existing form values in the user state, and arranges for the form to be redisplayed.

-When the component redisplays the form it injects the existing form values into the Joomla `Form` structure.
-(This is standard practice, so that the when the form is redisplayed the user sees the values he/she previously entered).
+When the component redisplays the form it injects the existing form values into the Joomla `Form` structure, (so that when the form is redisplayed the user sees the values he/she previously entered).
 The SQL Field can then obtain the category from this `Form` structure, and perform a SQL query to obtain the articles associated with the selected category.
 These article ids and titles will be set as options in the field, and will be shown when the form is re-presented.